Explore Countries

 The cost of groceries in Texas 2025 is manageable for most Indian students if they avoid eating out regularly.
 Cooking at home with ingredients from Indian grocery stores is often cheaper and healthier.

-Apply to these scholarships for Indian students studying in USA
+If you wish to cut on further expenses that you might apply to these scholarships for Indian students studying in USA

 Transportation Expenses in Texas

 Public transport is limited in many areas.
-Still, in cities like Dallas and Austin, public transport cost in Texas stays manageable—monthly passes range from $50–$70 (₹4K–₹5.8K).
+Still, in cities like Dallas and Austin, public transport cost in Texas stays manageable, monthly passes range from $50–$70 (₹4K–₹5.8K).
 For families or professionals, fuel and insurance add $250+/month (₹21K).
 The Texas cost of living vs salary also depends on how much you rely on driving versus public transit.

 Monthly Transportation Costs in Texas (2025)